A representation of the wave function on the three-dimensional space: Basic definitions and notations

-In \emph{nonrelativistic quantum mechanics} (\NRQM), the result of the quantization is that instead of having $\n$ classical point-particles, we end out with wavefunctions defined on the configuration space of $\n$ particles.
-The values of these wavefunctions are usually complex numbers.
-Even if there are particles whose wavefunctions are real, in order to give a homogeneous treatment I will consider them complex, which is justified by $\R\subset\C$.
+In \emph{nonrelativistic quantum mechanics} (\NRQM), the result of the quantization is that instead of having $\n$ classical point-particles, we end out with wave functions defined on the configuration space of $\n$ particles.
+The values of these wave functions are usually complex numbers.
+Even if there are particles whose wave functions are real, in order to give a homogeneous treatment I will consider them complex, which is justified by $\R\subset\C$.